abdelmonem55/learn-rust/voting.md

 #[cfg(test)]
 ```

-here we are using macro with cfg to make compile time switch and make this code only work with test and with target other than WASM
+here we are using macro with cfg to make compile time switch and make this code only work with test and with target other than WASM.

 ----